joshbennett691/read_books_online/README.txt

 	create a data directory in back/app

+	navigate to front/app and create a .env file with the content:
+		PORT=8081

 	create an instance of a local mongodb through the use of a locally specified mongod.exe, and specify the dbpath being the data folder that was created